1f604/tutorials/antichamber_graphics/tutorial.md

 ![](1dzerocrossinglaplacian.png)

 As you can see, the artifact from before is totally gone now.
 At the same time, I extensively tested the shader by moving around, looking at the same objects from different angles at different distances and found that exterior edges are always reliably drawn at a threshold of 10.
-Caveat: this may only apply to the particular room and props I was using, if you have a very large landscape it may fuck up.
-But I'm not planning to use it for large landscapes so this is fine for my purposes.
-Also it might only work for objects with only flat surfaces like cubes and might not work for rounder objects - again this is not really my concern, but when I tested it on spheres it worked correctly.
+Caveat: this may only apply to the particular room and props I was using, if you have a very large landscape there may still be problems - I didn't test on other maps.
+Also it might only work for objects with only flat surfaces like cubes and might not work for rounder objects - I wasn't really interested in this so I didn't investigate it much, but when I tested it on spheres it worked correctly.

 As you may have noticed, we can reuse some nodes here, maybe that will improve performance.
 I would have liked to make these materials in C++ but I looked online and [it seems there's no way to do that](https://www.reddit.com/r/unrealengine/comments/2iu9yq/coding_a_material_from_scratch/).
 So you'll have to live with the spaghetti code for the rest of this tutorial.